python/typing_extensions/doc/index.rst

       ``typing_extensions.Protocol`` simultaneously.
 Previously, this led to
       :py:exc:`TypeError` being raised due to a metaclass conflict.

+      It is recommended to avoid doing this if possible.
+Not all features and bugfixes that ``typing_extensions.Protocol`` backports from newer Python versions are guaranteed to work if :py:class:`typing.Protocol` is also present in a protocol class's :py:term:`method resolution order`.
+See :issue:`245` for some examples.

 .. data:: Required

    See :py:data:`typing.Required` and :pep:`655`.
 In ``typing`` since 3.11.